What is a tax bracket?

 Can investing in retirement or my business lower my tax rate or bracket?

 Yes, contributing to your retirement account may lower your marginal tax rate.
-By contributing to a pre-tax retirement account, your taxable income is reduced and the highest tax bracket that you fall into may be lower.
+By contributing to a pre-tax retirement account, your taxable income is reduced, and the highest tax bracket you fall into may be lower.
 In any case, your overall tax burden is generally lower if you reduce your taxable income by making contributions to your retirement account.
 However, contributions to certain types of retirement accounts may not lower your taxable income.
 For example, contributions to a Roth IRA do not reduce your taxable income.

 Investing in your business can put you in a lower income tax bracket in some situations, especially if those investments are immediately deductible.
-However, many types of investments in a business may not lower your taxable income in the year that the investment is made.
+However, many types of investments in a business may not lower your taxable income in the year the investment is made.
 For business owners, tax planning in advance can lead to significant tax savings and benefits.

 This article contains general legal information and does not contain legal advice.
 Rocket Lawyer is not a law firm or a substitute for an attorney or law firm.
 The law is complex and changes often.
 For legal advice, please ask a lawyer.